marian-kadanka/checkout-fees-for-woocommerce/readme.txt

 * taxation options.

 = Feedback =
-* We are open to your suggestions and feedback - Thank you for using or trying out one of our plugins!
+* We are open to your suggestions and feedback - drop us a line at http://www.algoritmika.com
-* Drop us a line at http://www.algoritmika.com
+* Thank you for using or trying out one of our plugins!

 = More =
 * Visit the *Checkout Fees and Discounts for WooCommerce* plugin page at http://coder.fm/item/checkout-fees-for-woocommerce-plugin/